Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Notes

-Flour: I prefer to bake with a hard wheat, unbleached bread flour.
+Flour: I prefer to bake these muffins using hard wheat, unbleached bread flour.
 Hard wheat or ‘strong’ flour is made from hard wheat kernels and is a little more dense and higher in protein.
 This recipe also works well with all-purpose flour.

 Walnut substitutes: These muffins are also delicious when made with sliced almonds, cashews or pecans or make them nut free by replacing the walnuts with pumpkin and/or sunflower seeds.